 • Analytics that update daily

-Social marketers require plans integrated into their daily workflow through social media management platforms and scheduling systems rather than static documents.
+Social marketers need plans integrated into daily workflows through management platforms and scheduling systems rather than static documents.

-A marketing strategy for social marketers enables purposeful posting across social media channels to generate leads, encourage user-generated content, and drive measurable impact.
+A marketing strategy for social marketers enables purposeful posting across channels to generate leads, encourage user-generated content, and drive measurable impact.

 Core Components of a Social Media Marketing Strategy